Yacht Window Film: South Florida Boat Owner's Guide

 Maintenance and Longevity

 Marine film on well-cleaned, properly sealed glass lasts four to eight years depending on UV exposure, cleaning practices, and film quality.
-Salt needs to be rinsed off regularly — not just occasional washing, but routine freshwater rinse after every salt-water exposure.
+Salt needs to be rinsed off regularly.
+Not just occasional washing, but routine freshwater rinse after every salt-water exposure.
 Squeegees with soft rubber blades only.
 No ammonia-based cleaners.

 We warranty marine installs through the film manufacturer for a defined period, and we document the install with photos and a signed certificate.
-If you're having work done on the boat that involves the glazing areas — re-bedding portlights, replacing canvas — let us know before the work, not after.
+If you're having work done on the boat that involves the glazing areas.
+Re-bedding portlights, replacing canvas.
+Let us know before the work, not after.

 South Florida Coverage